 Chronic appendicitis complicated by appendicular abscess, pylephlebitis and liver abscess

 Patient presenting to the ER with left upper and lower quadrant pain for several weeks.
 Shortness of breath since the night before.
-Patient feels generally unwell.
-The lab parameter show a septic constellation with elevated WBC, CRP and PTC.
-Patient has a known history of alcohol and cigarette abuse
+The patient felt generally unwell.
+The lab parameter shows a septic constellation with elevated WBC, CRP and PTC.
+Patient has a known history of alcohol and cigarette abuse.

 CT Abdomen and Pelvis